melezhik/outthentic/README.md

 - **text blocks**

-Sometimes it is very helpful to match a response against a \`block of strings' goes consequentially, like here:
+Sometimes it is very helpful to match a stdout against a \`block of strings' goes consequentially, like here:

         # this text block
         # consists of 5 strings